Chocolate Stout Candy Cane Cake

 “Christmas Beer” is a bit of a broad term.
 It’s isn’t really a style since brewers are free to bring anything from an IPA to a barrel aged stout to the holiday beer table.
 It’s more of an opportunity.
 An opportunity for beer people to do get creative, draw inspiration from the season, and make a beer that’s infused with Holiday Cheer (specific, right?).

-Often the beers that earns that cheerful Holiday label are malty, slightly higher ABV (alcohol by volume), low hop and include some of those spices we tend to see in Christmas food.
-Cinnamon, nutmeg and cloves are frequently power players in Christmas Ales.
+Often the beers that earn that cheerful Holiday label are malty, slightly higher ABV (alcohol by volume), low hop and include some of those spices we tend to see in Christmas food.
+Cinnamon, nutmeg, and cloves are frequently power players in Christmas Ales.
 Chocolate and chestnuts often make an appearance as well.

-I have a few for you to seek out, but this list is in no way a “best of” compilation, a Mix Tape of christmas beers, or a final say in all things boozy christmas.
-It’s just a jumping off point, some beers to get you started on you Christmas Beer Quest.
+I have a few for you to seek out, but this list is in no way a “best of” compilation, a Mix Tape of Christmas beers, or a final say in all things boozy Christmas.
+It’s just a jumping off point, some beers to get you started on your Christmas Beer Quest.
 If you have a favorite, please chime in.
 That’s what the comment section is for.

 12 Beers of Christmas

-- Shlafly Christmas Ale Categorized as a Winter Warmer ale, this is a malty, low hop, 8% ABV flavor treat.
-It has notes of juniper, cardamom, cinnamon and oranges.
-Count ourself among the fortunate if you happen to be in the limited distribution zone of the Shlafly brewery.
+- Schlafly Christmas Ale Categorized as a Winter Warmer ale, this is a malty, low hop, 8% ABV flavor treat.
+It has notes of juniper, cardamom, cinnamon, and oranges.
+Count yourself among the fortunate if you happen to be in the limited distribution zone of the Schlafly brewery.

 - Port Brewing Santa’s Little Helper Not to be confused with those other beers by the same name, this Helper is a 10% ABV Russian Imperial Stout with notes of cocoa, coffee and dark cherries.
 There is also a barrel aged version if you’re lucky enough to get your grubby paws on it.